tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-7-quarantine-kspm.md

    kubectl label pod attacker quarantine=true
    ```

 3. Repeat the tests from step 1.
-Now, as you can see, the pod is not able to establish communication with any of the destinations.
+Now, as you can see, the cannot establish communication with any of the destinations.

 # Visualize security posture of your Kubernetes cluster